Pronner/WiLBiT/README.md

 - [x] VB.NET (100%)
 - [x] C++.NET (50%)

--> 100% : Fully supported, should have no irregular bugs.\
+-> 100% : Fully supported, should not have many issues/bugs.\
--> 50% : Not completely supported, but should function.
+-> 50% : Not completely supported, may have multiple bugs, but should function.
+(NOT CONFIRMED)

 ### Early development